 If you are considering joining a pension plan to assist with your employees’ retirement, we commend you for that decision.
-We trust our Plan will provide you with a worthwhile option to consider.
+We trust the CCCC Plan will provide you with a worthwhile option to consider.

-Employees enrolled in the Plan are its Members.
+When your organization joins the Plan, it is referred to as a Participating Employer.
+Your employees are subsequently enrolled in the Plan and then referred to as Plan Members.
 If a Member leaves the employ of a participating Employer, the Member may:

-The Plan is a Defined Contribution RPP (sometimes also called a “money purchase” plan).
-The type and amount of contributions made into the Member’s account are defined.
+The Plan is a Defined Contribution RPP.
+The type and amount of contributions made into the Member’s account are defined below.

 The 3 types of contributions are:

-The total of Employer, Employee and Voluntary contributions cannot, by law, exceed the lesser of 18% of the Members earnings or the maximum dollar amount set by CRA annually.
+The total of Employer, Employee and Voluntary contributions cannot, by law, exceed the lesser of 18% of the Members earnings or the maximum dollar amount set by the Canada Revenue Agency annually.

-The following choices of investments are available to plan members:
+The following investment options are available to plan members:

-The Plan receives Quarterly Performance Reports from its consultant, Proteus Performance Management, regarding the investment choices available in the Plan.
-The performance of the funds is compared to benchmarks for that investment class in order to ensure that the investment options are performing as set out in the Statement of Investment Policies & Procedures.
+The Plan receives Quarterly Performance Reports from its consultant, Proteus Performance Management.
+The performance of the funds is compared to benchmarks for that investment class in order to ensure that the investment options are performing as set out in the Plan's Statement of Investment Policies & Procedures.

-The Trustees have engaged the services of KPMG to conduct the annual audit and express an opinion on the financial statements of the CCCC Employee Pension Plan.
-Recent financial statements for the Plan are provided below for your information.
+The trustees have engaged the services of licensed public accountant to conduct the annual audit and express an opinion on the financial statements of the CCCC Employee Pension Plan.
+Recent financial statements for the Plan are provided below.

 We would like to connect with you by phone or email to answer any questions you may have about the Plan.